Lumberton, North Carolina: Geography

+Lumberton is located in the Coastal Plains region.
+The Lumber River, a blackwater river, flows through downtown and can be accessed from the Downtown Riverwalk, the Luther Britt Park, or the James L. Stephens Memorial Park.
+The Lumber River State Park incorporates 115 mi of natural and scenic waterway, including through Lumberton.

 According to the United States Census Bureau, the city has a total area of 15.8 square miles (40.9 km^{2}), of which 0.1 sq mi (0.2 km^{2}) (0.44%) is covered by water.

-Lumberton is located on the Lumber River in the state's Coastal Plains region.
-The Lumber River State Park, 115 mi of natural and scenic waterway, flows through Lumberton.

 Lumberton is served by Interstate 95 and Interstate 74.